kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

     - 'eb init'
     - 'eb create'

-### 4. IAM Roles
+### 4. IAM roles

+- IAM roles in AWS serve a crucial purpose in managing and securing access to AWS resources
 - Two roles are needed to run: one for Elastic Beanstalk and one for the EC2 instance
+- Starting with Elastic BeanStalk
+  - Select type Elastic
+  - Select Elastic BeanStalk
+- For the EC2 start by selcting EC2
-- The necessary permissions are AWSElasticBeanstalkWebTier, WorkerTier, and MulticontainerDocker
+     - The necessary policies are AWSElasticBeanstalkWebTier, AWSElasticBeanstalkWorkerTier, and AWSElasticBeanstalkMulticontainerDocker

 ### 5. Jenkins with Git